internetarchive/dweb-mirror/USING.md

 At the top you'll see the Internet Archive's usual interface, a few of these buttons will (for now) only work while online.

-TODO grey out buttons that dont work offline
+[issue#182](https://github.com/internetarchive/dweb-mirror/issues/182) Buttons that dont work when offline should be greyed out

 Below that is a row of information specific to the offline application.